Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Final thoughts

-Wet and dry cappuccinos are similar as they both contain espresso.
-Both have the same caffeine content because they use the same amount of espresso.
+Wet and dry cappuccinos are alike in that both are built on espresso, and both carry the same caffeine since they use the same amount of it.

-Dry cappuccinos have only espresso and a very thick milk foam layer.
-They remain hotter for longer, have a gritty texture, and taste bitter and rich.
+A dry cappuccino is just espresso and a very thick milk foam layer.
+It stays hotter for longer, has a gritty texture, and tastes bold and rich.

-Wet cappuccinos, in contrast, contain steamed milk, a thin foamed milk layer, and espresso.
+A wet cappuccino gives you steamed milk, a thin foamed-milk layer, and espresso.

 More espresso-based recipes to try